Lathe26/Tektronix-1740A-1750A-1760-Vectorscopes/README.md

 d ffe000, 0x400
 ```

 In addition to displaying the contents of memory, it is possible to upload a large amount of data into SRAM or NVRAM.
 This can be achieved by pasting 16-bit hexadecimal number, one number per line, into a terminal after executing the `m` command.
 This assumes that correct settings have been correctly set as specified in the **RS-232 Serial Communication** section.
-For example, the following 16-bit...
+For example, the following 16-bit data...

 ```
 0001